jeffrose20/onramp_de_project/README.md

 ## Deliverables
 You will submit all deliverables via Github in the `submissions` folder.
 If you are not familiar, see the primer info at the bottom of this page.
 1. Python code for your API calls, transformations, and visualizations.
     * Implementation for this portion is up to you.
-I include a number of hints and suggestions in this document that you can take into consideration.
+We include a number of hints and suggestions in this document that you can take into consideration.
     * Your code should be clean, readable, and easy to understand.
 In a professional setting this is key because your code will constantly be read and used by others.
 Minimize redundant code by using functions when possible.
 2. A SQLite .db file which will contain a database called `spotify.db`
     * This file should contain the following tables: `artist`, `album`, `track`, and `track_feature`.